garrytrinder/garrytrinder.github.io/_posts/2020-09-17-implement-microsoft-graph-app-only-calls-the-easy-way-using-azure-logic-apps-and-azure-managed-identity.md

 ## Manually run the Azure Logic App

-- Click the `Run` button in the Logic App Designer to manully trigger the Logic App
+- Click the `Run` button in the Logic App Designer to manually trigger the Logic App
 - After a few moments the Logic App Designer will display the results of the run
-- Click the HTTP action to view the succesful request result
+- Click the HTTP action to view the successful request result

 <video autoplay loop muted playsinline>
   <source src="/public/img/managedidentity/run-logic-app.webm" type="video/webm">